List of Home and Away characters introduced in 2022: Gary Morrow

 Gary Morrow, played by Peter Phelps, made his first appearance on 31 October 2022.
 Phelps previously appeared in the guest role of Alan Henderson in 2012, and has also directed a number of episodes for the show.
 Phelps said he "loved returning to a crew and cast, some of whom I've worked with over my 42 years [in TV]."
 Gary was introduced as Cash Newman (Nicholas Cartwright) and Felicity Newman's (Jacqui Purvis) foster father, who comes to Summer Bay ahead of Felicity's wedding to Tane Parata (Ethan Browne).
 Cash is delighted to see Gary and urges Felicity to reconnect with him.
 Purvis said Felicity and Gary have "a rocky history" and she feels immense guilt over how she treated him when she was younger.
 She explained "Gary came into her life after her dad died, which was confronting for her.
 Naturally, she rebelled and treated Gary badly.
 Now, she's guilt-ridden and doesn't want to see him."
 Gary is "understanding" and sees through Felicity's façade when they meet.
 He pulls her in for a hug and they reconcile.
 Phelps reprised the role on 22 August 2024, following Felicity's death.
 Tahlia Pritchard of Yahoo!
 Lifestyle later reported that viewers had "fallen in love" with the character and wanted him to join the main cast.
 She praised Gary for being "an all-round good dude and calm presence in the Bay" and "the only one speaking any sense right now."
 After telling Cash to grow up and face his former fiancée Eden Fowler (Stephanie Panozzo), Pritchard exclaimed "We love a supportive king!"
-Pritchard also reported that Phelps appeared to be filming scenes in August, which are expected to air in 2025.
+Pritchard also reported that Phelps appeared to be filming scenes in August, which aired in 2025.